IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

    - Designed the application
    - Developed backend with Symfony2 and exposed patents via a REST api
    - Developed frontend with AngularJS, SASS and GoogleChart library
-  - Created two websites with responsive design for marketing agencies
+  - Created 2 custom wordpress websites with custom themes for marketing agencies
-   - CMS : WordPress
-   - Created custom themes for each website
-   - Framework CSS : Foundation 5
-   - Used Sass
   - Developed several Symfony2 bundles for a marketing agency
    - Bundle to generate uniques coding for promotional offers
    - Bundle to manage steps of participation in refund offers